MatrixFun/AutoXL/README.md

 - Tell us what manual operations you undertake frequently, what you want to achieve in Excel, what functions you think good to have
 - Use and test the functions of AutoXL, and report bugs
-- Suggest better naming and code optimization
+- Suggest better naming, documentation and code optimization
+- Propose to write documentation
 - Propose to code new functions
 ## Contact